 Entrance fee for Turin’s Duomo: Free.

-Real Chiesa di San Lorenzo (Royal Church of San Lorenzo)
+4. Visit the Real Chiesa di San Lorenzo (Royal Church of San Lorenzo)

 The royal church of San Lorenzo sits in Piazza Castello, but the absence of a facade makes it hard to spot it.
 You can understand there is a church between those walls only for the presence of a dome.
 Wanted by the Savoys as part of the royal palace, the church was devoted to San Lorenzo after the victory by Emanuele Filiberto over the French troops on August 10th (day of St. Lawrence) 1557.